If

 We

-did took our hike in a relaxed pace.
+did take our hike in a relaxed pace.
 Despite knowing we can wrap up the trail

 in an hour and a half, we made sure to spend as much time immersing with the bounteous nature surrounding the Yellow Trail.